The Wonderpus and Mimic Octopuses of Indonesia and Malaysia

 Octopuses of some species have been observed performing complicated courtship displays, which often involve color changes.
 During mating, the male uses a special arm called a hectocotylus to insert a sac of sperm into the female's mantle aperture.
 The eggs are fertilized inside the female's body and then laid.
-Some females glue their eggs to the wall of a den and care for them until they hatch, but others, such as the female wonderpus octopus, attach the eggs to an arm and carry them around until they are ready to release the youngsters.
+Some females glue their eggs to the wall of a den and care for them until they hatch.
+Others, such as the female wonderpus octopus, attach the eggs to an arm and carry them around until they are ready to release the youngsters.

 Octopuses belong to the order Octopoda, which contains two suborders.
 The information about octopus biology given above applies to the suborder Incirrata, which contains animals with the familiar body form of an octopus.
-The suborder Cirrina contains animals which have a slightly different body form and biology.
+The suborder Cirrina contains octopuses with a slightly different body form and biology.

 The Wonderpus Octopus

 Two theories have been proposed to explain why the wonderpus octopus developed its dramatic and conspicuous appearance.
 One theory suggests that the octopus is mimicking dangerous banded animals like sea snakes and lionfish as a form of protection against predators.
-Another theory says that it may be warning predators that it's toxic.
+Another theory says that it's warning predators that it's toxic.